-Firstly, you might consider whether there is any evidence of undue influence or fraud.
-Some of the most obvious signs of undue influence include situations where an individual convinces your recently deceased family member to sign a document that they really don’t understand or cases where the trustor has been isolated from their family members who might otherwise know what they want to do with their assets.
-Even more egregious forms of this include drafting a new trust on behalf of your recently deceased family member without their permission.
+First, consider whether there is any evidence of undue influence or fraud.
+Some of the most obvious signs of undue influence include situations where an individual had convinced the recently deceased family member to sign a document that he or she really didn’t understand or where the trustor had been isolated from family members who might otherwise have known what he or she wanted with regard to certain assets.
+Even more egregious forms of fraud include drafting a new trust on behalf of the recently deceased family member without his or her permission.

 Lack of capacity

-You can contest a trust if you believe that your deceased family member lacked the mental capacity to make the changes in the most recent document.
-This is usually associated with situations where an individual has a diagnosed condition like Dementia or Alzheimer’s which is known to cause a delusion or inhibit their ability to make cogent decisions.
+People can make trust contests if they believe that a deceased family member lacked the mental capacity to make any changes that are included in the most recent document.
+This usually occurs when an individual has a diagnosed condition like Dementia or Alzheimer’s that is known to cause delusion or inhibit the person’s ability to make cognizant decisions.

 Problems with language

 Sometimes, the language in a trust can be so ambiguous that different family members interpret it differently.
 If the language of the trust is unclear, interested parties can petition the court to either terminate that part or modify it.
 Unclear language can become reasonable grounds for a trust contest.

 There are some cases when a person may wonder about the legitimate value of trust.
 The following are some of the most common examples of non-standard trusts and what is recommended to do to win a trust contest.

 Can a trust be contested if it is unsigned?